averycrespi/vtt-bridge/README.md

 ## About

+Do you play D&D on [Roll20](https://roll20.net), but prefer to manage your characters with [Dungeon Master's Vault](https://www.dungeonmastersvault.com)?

-VTT Bridge connects your Dungeon Master's Vault character sheet to your Roll20 game.
+VTT Bridge seamlessly connects your Dungeon Master's Vault character sheet to your Roll20 game.

-With the click of a button, you can:

-- Attack with weapons
-- Cast spells
-- Roll checks
+## Key Features

-- ... and much more!
+- Roll ability checks, attack with weapons, cast spells, and much more!

-Advanced usage:

-- `Ctrl-Click` to roll with advantage.
-- `Shift-Click` to roll with disadvantage.
+- Use <kbd>Ctrl-Click</kbd> to roll with advantage and <kbd>Shift-Click</kbd> to roll with disadvantage.
-- Hold down <kbd>h</kbd> to toggle roll visibility.
-Rolls can be *visible* (seen by everyone) or *hidden* (seen only by you and the GM).
+- Hold <kbd>H</kbd> to switch between visible rolls (everyone can see) and hidden rolls (only you and the GM can see).

 **Disclaimer**